-IA is among the states with the least uninsured people, still 5% of IA residents are uninsured.
-Ranked 7 out of 50 states, plus DC.

-IA should onsider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
-IA should also consider offering coverage options for legally residing immigrant pregnant people, undocumented children and adults and adding affordability criteria to rate review.
+10% of UT residents are uninsured.
+Ranked 34 out of 50 states, plus DC.
+UT should consider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
+UT should also consider coverage options for legally residing pregnant people, undocumented children, pregnant people and adults and adding affordability criteria to rate review.

-MAKE OUT-OFPOCKET COSTS AFFORDABLE
+MAKE OUT-OF-POCKET COSTS AFFORDABLE

-2.6 of 10 Points

-IA has limited protections against shortterm, limited-duration health plans.
-IA has partial surprise medical bill protections.
-9.7 of 10 POINTS
+UT has caps on cost-sharing for some high-value services.

-IA ranked well in terms of affordability burdens (2 out of 49 states, plus DC), but 9% of adults could not get needed medical care due to cost.
+14% of adults could not get needed medical care due to cost.
 The share of people with other affordability burdens is far higher.

-IA should consider a suite of measures to ease consumer burdens, such as: stronger protections against short-term, limited-duration health plans; surprise medical bill protections not addressed by the federal No Surprises Act; and waiving or reducing cost-sharing for high-value services.
+UT should consider a suite of measures to ease consumer burdens, such as protections against shortterm, limited-duration health plans and surprise medical bill protections not addressed by the federal No Surprises Act.